 Some well-recognized companies claim to have used cells derived from human infant foreskins in their line of anti-aging products.
 By the combination of antioxidants, natural growth factors, collagen, and matrix proteins, they have claimed to slow the process of aging and encourages new cell growth for a youthful complexion.

 Snail ooze is one of the most used ingredients in many famous moisturizers.
 Elastin and glycolic acid, which is found in a snail’s secretion, help in protecting its skin from cuts, bacteria, and UV radiations, making it a source of proteins that helps to eliminate dead cells and regenerating skin.
 It also helps in removing scars, curing acne, and removing stretch marks.

 5. Animal Carcass

 Tallow is a common ingredient in many cosmetic products that includes lipstick, shampoos, soaps, eye makeup, moisturizers, and other products like the foundation for the skin.
 It’s made from animal carcasses.
 Tallow is made by boiling the carcasses to create fatty byproducts.
 The dead animals used to make tallow comes from many different sources, including labs, zoos and yes, roadkill

 6. Bull Semen

-Diatomaceous earth (DE) is a soft rock which is easily crumbled into a white powder and is one of the major components in dynamite.
-DE is also an abrasive substance which is used in natural toothpaste, deodorants, mild exfoliators, and powders.
+Diatomaceous earth (DE) is a soft rock that is easily crumbled into a white powder and is one of the major components in dynamite.
+DE is also an abrasive substance that is used in natural toothpaste, deodorants, mild exfoliators, and powders.

 8. Crushed Parasitic Beetles